Cruising is a great way for women to see the world

 Taking a cruise is a wonderful adventure.
 Yet, as a woman, you may feel more vulnerable if you have never tried this for a vacation.
 It’s easier than you think.
 I’ve been on three cruises – two to the Caribbean and one to Europe.
 I had a lot of questions before I took my first cruise.
 I think that anxiety dampened my enthusiasm until I boarded the ship and realized it was going to be fun.
 Whether you go with a friend, family or solo, it helps to be prepared.
-To make your first trip easier, here are 7 things to know before you make your reservation.
+To make your trip easier, if you’re a First-time Woman Cruiser: 7 Things to Know Before You Make Your Reservation.

 • What are the benefits of going on a cruise?